sbwoodside/dundasvalleyorchestra.ca/concerts/index.md

 1. Bernstein & Sondheim: **West Side Story - Selections for Orchestra**
 1. Styne & Merrill: **Don't Rain on My Parade** _(Callista Foti, soprano)_
 1. Badelt: **Pirates of the Caribbean**

-St. Paul's United Church will [livestream the concert at this page](https://stpaulsdundas.com/dvo).
-{: .notice--info}

 Admission is free.
 DVO gratefully accepts donations, and tax receipts are provided for donations of $10 or more.
 DVO is comprised of talented amateur musicians from the Hamilton area.
 The venue is wheelchair accessible.
 Please remember that St. Paul’s is a fragrance-free facility.
 {: .notice--info}